Gilmaan09/MindMingle/README.md

-# 🧠 MindMingle – Mental Wellness MERN App
+# 🧠 MindMingle – Mental Wellness & Mood Tracking Platform

 A full-stack mental wellness platform that helps users track moods, perform mindfulness exercises, and engage in a supportive community.